Respite Care Locations

-At Tea-Cup, we undertake a non-invasive assessment with guests to identify their needs, goals and preferences.
+At Tea-cup Cottage, we undertake a non-invasive assessment with guests to identify their needs, goals and preferences.
 This is the best way to provide the most appropriate respite accommodation to suit each individual.

 Our qualified and friendly staff are there 24/7 to provide support with daily routines, organise activities and help develop new skills.
 Depending on the length of your stay, we can even arrange to go out to local recreational and social events like the movies, lunch or playgrounds.